-- Vegetation Management Treatments Available for only some states. - Horse Management Areas Layer from the BLM showing areas where Horse and Burros are managed to specific population levels based on the Appropriate Management Level (AML). - BLM Natl Fire Perimeter by Decades open the dropdown to turn on particular decades and check to see whether a particular site has burned.
+• BLM Natl Fire Perimeter by Decades - open the dropdown to turn on particular decades and check to see whether a particular site has burned.

-• Layers for trip planning and predicting field conditions
+Layers for trip planning and predicting field conditions

 - Surface Management Agency A couple layers showing management agency, with BLM lands shown in yellow.

-- USA Roads Major roads and highways.
-May not include smaller unpaved roads and 2tracks.
+- o USA Roads Major roads, highways.
+May not include smaller unpaved roads or 2-tracks.

 - Wildfires

-- o Air Quality and Smoke Forecast
+- Air Quality and Smoke Forecast

 - Hospitals